Introduction to Collaboration Tools

 Although, while Zoom offers high-quality video and audio conferencing, it also has a few problems.
 Arguably, the most concerning is that some people have raised eyebrows about security and privacy on the video collaboration platform.
 So, if you will be discussing sensitive issues, this might not be the right tool.

+Zoom provides a free option for users who need basic video conferencing features, making it accessible for individuals or small teams to try without commitment.
 Similarly, Zoom’s free version has many limitations that may be frustrating.
 For instance, imagine having to restart your meetings every 40 minutes—if you are on a free plan.

 - Pros: Reliable video conferencing, easy to use.